 If your cat is afraid, don’t push.
 You don’t want to stress them unnecessarily.
 Leave it for another day and then try again.
 This is a learning process for both you and your cat.

 If your cat is already harness and leash trained, well done you.
-If not, it is the first place to get started as it is one of the biggest hurdles.
+If not, it is the first place to learn how to travel with a cat as it is one of the biggest hurdles.

 Make sure the harness fits well (and is designed for cats.
 Quality cat harnesses can be adjusted to ensure maximum comfort.
 Once you have the correct harness, you will add the leash and commence walking on a leash.